 The State Board of Workers’ Compensation has mandatory requirements for a WC/MCO Panel.
 For example, a WC/MCO Panel must have minority providers and must have the following providers listed in their Panel:

 - diagnostic pathology or laboratory services,

 The State Board also requires certified WC/MCOs annually report an updated list of providers in their network, any sanctions taken against the WC/MCO or providers in its network, reported complaints and summary of dispute resolution proceedings.
 A WC/MCO’s reporting requirements provide employers and its employees with information about the providers who are providing treatment, which ensures employees receive quality treatment.

 No matter which panel is chosen, O.C.G.A. § 201 requires employers post the panel in a location that is visible to all employees.
 If using a WC/MCO, employers must educate employees on how to seek medical treatment when injured on-the-job.

 Although the WC/MCO is quite different from the Traditional or Conformed Panel of Physicians, the State Board of Workers’ Compensation requires that WC/MCOs are certified and monitors these panels in order to ensure medical treatment rendered to injured workers remains consistent.
-If you have additional questions regarding WC/MCO panels, please contact the attorneys at the Ramos Law Firm.
+If you have additional questions regarding WC/MCO panels, please contact the attorneys at Ramos & Law.